karthik-d/room-slot-booking/README.md

   (virtual) $ sudo ../virtual/bin/python3 manage.py test
   ```
 ### Closing the environment
-- To exit the virtual environmnet, from any directory
+- To exit the virtual environmnent, from any directory
  ```
   (virtual) $ deactivate
   ```